NBA Draft

 "This is by far the youngest team we’ve ever had...Jamal Shead didn't even get to play as a freshman.
 Marcus (Sasser) didn't get to start until later in the year.
 Most freshmen don't play here.
 Jarace (Walker) was up and down." - University of Houston coach Kelvin Sampson to @PaperCityMag

 Whatever the reason, Kingston wasted very little time garnering the national attention he rightfully deserved.
-He put up 19/5/9 with 3 stocks and 0 turnovers in his 3rd game (27 minutes played), grading out as a top 2nd%ile single-game per 40 performance among future NBA guys at his position.
+He put up 19/5/9 with 3 stocks and 0 turnovers in his 3rd game (27 minutes played), grading out as a whopping 98th%ile single-game per 40 performance among future NBA guys at his position.
 This performance heralded one of the most impressive one and done seasons by a freshmen guard in the last decade, with Kingston going on to shatter the Coogs' single-game scoring record with an electric 42 points at Texas Tech, become the first Houston freshman to garner All-America honors and perform admirably as the most important linchpin to his teams' success.

 Because Kingston was able to remain impactful in a variety of facets within Houston's system, he boasts an extremely malleable NBA projection that is exceedingly rare for his archetype.
-Our goal is to help identify which developmental path + team fit is most conducive to fostering his eventual success in the league.

 Playstyle Trajectory